 The Company was ramping up production of granulated SSP at the Itafós Arraias SSP Operations in 2014, meeting industry specifications and making deliveries to customers.
 This production ramp-up was delayed due to severe financial constraints resulting in additional funding requirements to finance the working capital and debt service needs of the Company.
 In consultation with its senior lenders, MBAC has engaged Deutsche Bank AG to act as its financial advisor in connection with the Company's strategic review process to help find a definitive solution to the Company's working capital constraints and liquidity requirements.
 Options under consideration in the strategic review process include, but are not limited to, securing a strategic partner, the sale of the Company or its assets as well as other potential value-maximizing transactions.
-In support of its strategic review process and its objective to preserve working capital, at the beginning of the year MBAC has put its Itafós Arraias SSP Operations in care and maintenance mode.
-Although MBAC expects that a long-term solution will be achieved in due course through the strategic review process, the Company's ability to continue as a going concern is dependent on obtaining additional working capital funding in the immediate term.
+In support of its strategic review process and its objective to preserve working capital, at the beginning of the quarter MBAC has put its Itafós Arraias SSP Operations in care and maintenance mode.
+Although MBAC believes that a long-term solution will be achieved in due course through the strategic review process, the Company's ability to continue as a going concern is dependent on obtaining additional working capital funding in the immediate term.
+The Company continues to work with its senior lenders to obtain the required funding in the short term.
 MBAC has determined that its working capital needs for the next twelve months exceeds the amounts available under its credit agreements.
 While the Company has had a successful track record in raising capital to date, there can be no assurance that it will be able to do so in the future.
 These conditions indicate material uncertainty that may cast significant doubt as to the ability of the Company to meet its obligations as they come due and, accordingly, the ultimate appropriateness of the use of accounting principles applicable to a going concern.
-The Company's primary sources of funding to this point have been the issuance of equity securities, debt and the sale of products.
+The Company's primary sources of funding to this point have been the issuance of equity securities, debt and the sale of assets.
 MBAC has limited other financial resources.
 See the "Cautionary Note Regarding Forward-Looking Information" below.